SebTheN1/SebTheN1/README.md

 <br>

- -  🔭 I’m currently working on something cool 😉
+🔭 I'm working on something cool 😉

-- 👯 I’m looking forward to collaborate on python projects.
+👯 I'm really looking forward to collaborating on Python projects.

-- 🌱 Learning about Computer Vision and Machine Learning stuff
+🌱 I'm learning about JavaScript development.

-- 💬 Ask me about anything, I am happy to help, only if the ball is in my court!😉
+💬 Ask me anything, I'd be happy to help.
 <br>

 <br>